 Are you a “mouth to lung” MTL vaper or a “direct lung” DL vaper?

-Can you clean your e cigarette?
+Can you clean your vape?

 This is important...can you clean the tank?
 Can you replace the atomizer head (coil) or do you have to trash the whole tank after the atomizer wears off?
 Can you take it apart and clean it?
 Why do you want a cleanable tank?
 First of all because of hygiene but ... what about when you just want to change flavors?
 All starter kits we offer are cleanable.
 Be aware that most cig-a-like kits sold in gas stations are not cleanable.

 The vapor production is key when choosing your kit.
 Not enough vapor will make you feel frustrated.
-There are many factors involved in how much vapor is produced: the type of technology of the tank/cartomizer/clearomizer, the resistance level of the atomizer head with respect to the battery output and the the type of e-liquid you are using to vape.
+There are many factors involved in how much vapor is produced: the type of technology of the tank/cartomizer/clearomizer, the resistance level of the atomizer head with respect to the battery output and then the type of e-liquid you are using to vape.
 All the vaping starter kits we offer have a bottom atomizer head (coil) that you replace when it wears off and you notice the flavor or amount of vapor starts to diminish.
 The bottom coil technology made by Kangertech is excellent in yielding good flavor and amount of vapor.
-For an explanation of how it works please click here--> How is the vapor produced?
-Regarding the e-liquid, there are 2 components (besides the flavor) used as a base: PG (Propylene Glycol) and VG (Vegetable Glycerin).
+For an explanation of how it works please click here--> How is the vapor produced? .
+Regarding the e-liquid, there are two components (besides the flavor) used as a base: PG (Propylene Glycol) and VG (Vegetable Glycerin).
 The more VG the e-liquid has, the more vapor.
 But VG is smooth in your throat so despite it causing more vapor production it might not give enough "throat hit" (that feeling in your throat that something is passing through).
-PG increases the throat hit sensation, it is also used because it is very good for mixing the flavors.
+PG increases the throat hit sensation, and it is also used because it is perfect for mixing the flavors.

 Well, I hope I have provided you with a general view of what to consider when looking for a starting kit.
 I know there is too much information out there and it is confusing at first, but it does not have to be that complicated.